graphprotocol/rfcs/rfcs/0005-multi-blockchain-support.md

   supporting it initially, but it may not actually be that hard.

-- In order for time-travel queries to work for entities, we may have to force entities to belong to a specific network.
+- In order for time-travel queries to work for entities, we may have to force entities or entity-attribute sets to belong to a specific network.
 Is this correct and how is this best be achieved?

-- Querying interfaces (whethe from composed subgraphs or from separate data sources) will not be able to take a single `block` argument for time-travel queries.
+- Querying interfaces (whether from composed subgraphs or from separate data sources) will not be able to take a single `block` argument for time-travel queries.
 They may have to take all blocks for all networks involved in the concrete types?